 If given a choice where they would like to receive care, most people would say in the comfort of their own home, surrounded by the people and pets they know.
 One of our primary aims is to make this happen, wherever possible.
-Hospice staff can:
+Hospice staff can offer:

-- Give advice on the relief of pain and symptoms; - Offer practical advice and emotional support; - Liaise with other services which may be able to help with a person's care; - Offer hands-on and medical care; - Offer help with making difficult decisions.
+- Advice on the relief of pain and symptoms

+- Practical advice and emotional support

+- Access to other services which may be able to help with a person's care

+- Hands-on and medical care

+- Help with making difficult decisions